tonymm81/web_page/README.md

 bug: Fix the textfields that when user saves the data fields must become empty.

 bug: the map loop throws an error and i think that interface is empty?
 I have to make a temp array and after that array i can save it to interface.
+(This bug fixed.)

+report : In emåployee view you can delete now what there are saved now.
+Plan: make edit button work.

 npm installs in this project: